 Apple's highly anticipated classical music app is available today in the App Store and can be pre-ordered ahead of its release in late March.

-In 2021, Apple announced that it had purchased the classical music streaming service Primephonic and would integrate it into Apple Music with a new app for the genre.
-"Apple Music Classical" is now available in the App Store and is scheduled for release on March 28, 2023.
-Users can download the app now pre-orderto download it when it's available.
+In 2021, Apple announced that it had acquired the classical music streaming service Primephonic and would integrate it into Apple Music with a new app for the genre.
+"Apple Music Classical" is available now in the App Store and is scheduled for release on March 28, 2023.
+Users can download the app now. pre-orderto download it when it's available.
 It's included free with an Apple Music or Apple One subscription.

 Apple Music Classical launches at the end of March